TatianaNazarenko/PTBC/index.md

 ### Rule of preprocessing:
 1. Only those features are excluded if there are less than 6 "non-missing values" in the case group.
 2. Then, samples are excluded if they contain at least one missing value in the data.
+### Results
+#### AAA
 ## II.
 Save more samples by removing features with a large number of missing values.
 ### Rule of preprocessing:

-1. Good feature (saved in the data): If the feature contains 0 missing values.\\
+1. Good feature (saved in the data): If the feature contains 0 missing values.
-2. Corrected feature (saved in the data after correction): If the feature contains <= 10% of missing values, then the missing values are filled with the average of the feature.\\
+2. Corrected feature (saved in the data after correction): If the feature contains <= 10% of missing values, then the missing values are filled with the average of the feature.
 3. Excluded feature (removed from data): If the feature contains > 10% of missing values.